 Tillé, A., Lefèvre, C., Pastoret, P.P., Thiry, E., 1991.
 A mathematical model of rinderpest infection in cattle populations.
 Epidemiol.
 Infect.
 107, 441 – 452.

 Tompkins, D.M., Dobson, A.P., Arneberg, P., Begon, M., Cattadori, I.M., Greenman, J.V., Heesterbeek, J.A.P., Hudson, P.J., Newborn, D., Pugliese, A., Rizzoli, A.P., Rosa, R., Rosso, F., Wilson, K., 2002.
-Parasites and host population dynamics., in: Hudson, P.J., Rizzoli, A., Grenfell, B.T., Heessterbeck, H., Dobson, A.P.
+Parasites and host population dynamics, in: Hudson, P.J., Rizzoli, A., Grenfell, B.T., Heessterbeck, H., Dobson, A.P.
 (Eds.), The Ecology of Wildlife Diseases.
-Oxford University Press, Oxford, pp. 45 – 62.
+Oxford University Press, Oxford, UK, pp. 45 – 62.

 Walther, B.A., Moore, J.L., 2005.
 The concepts of bias, precision and accuracy, and their use in testing the performance of species richness estimators, with a literature review of estimator performance.
 Ecography.
 28, 815 – 829.

 Wilson, K., Bjoernstad, O.N., Dobson, A.P., Merler, S., Poglayen, G., Read, A.F., Skorping, A., 2002.
-Heterogeneities in macroparasite infections: patterns and processes., in: Hudson, P.J., Rizzoli, A., Grenfell, B., Heesterbeek, H., Dobson, A. (Eds.), The Ecology of Wildlife Diseases.
-Oxford University Press, Oxford, pp. 6 – 44.
+Heterogeneities in macroparasite infections: patterns and processes, in: Hudson, P.J., Rizzoli, A., Grenfell, B., Heesterbeek, H., Dobson, A. (Eds.), The Ecology of Wildlife Diseases.
+Oxford University Press, Oxford, UK, pp. 6 – 44.

+Figure Legends

-Figure 1: A schematic representation of the iterative approach of the Crofton Method.
+Fig. 1.
+A schematic representation of the iterative approach of the Crofton Method.
 (A) The light gray shows the pre-mortality distribution that the Crofton Method is trying to estimate from the dark grey post-mortality distribution.
 The Crofton Method proceeds by truncating the post-mortality data at different levels (ti, e.g. i=0,…,5) and finding the pre-mortality host population size (Np), pre-mortality mean parasite intensity (μp), and pre-mortality parasite aggregation (kp) that best fit the truncated data.
 (B) The parameter Np is then plotted against the truncation level ti to determine if a “kink” occurs in the parameter values (Lester, 1984).
-This “kink” indicates that PIHM is occurring in the system.
-In the above example, PIHM is occurring in the system as visualized by the distinct “kink” at t4.
+This “kink” indicates that parasite-induced host mortality (PIHM) is occurring in the system.
+In the given example, PIHM is occurring in the system as visualized by the distinct “kink” at t4.

-Figure 2: The simulation results comparing the power and the Type I error of the Adjei Method and the Likelihood Method across a range of different sample sizes.
-(A) Five potential shapes for a host-survival functionsmodeled.
-In the simulations we used a gradual survival function (dotted line), and moderate survival function (dashed line), and a steep survival function (solid line).
+Fig. 2.
+The simulation results comparing the power and the Type I error of the Adjei Method and the Likelihood Method across a range of different sample sizes.
+(A) Five potential shapes for host-survival functions are shown.
+In the simulations we used a gradual survival function (dotted line), a moderate survival function (dashed line), and a steep survival function (solid line).
 The linear and immediate survival functions represent two potential extremes that we do not include in the simulations.
-For each of these survival functions and the parameter combinations described in the main text, we tested the Type I error and power of the Likelihood (Like.)
+For each of these survival functions and various parameter combinations , we tested the Type I error and power of the Likelihood (Like.)
 Method and Adjei Method.
-(B) Gives the Type I error of each method over a range of pre-mortality sample sizes with a pre-mortality mean parasite intensity (μp) of 50 and pre-mortality parasite aggregation (kp) at 0.5.
-The red line shows the pre-set significance level of 0.05.
-(C) Gives the power of each method for detecting PIHM over a range of post-mortality sample sizes for μp=50 and kp=0.5.
+(B) The simulation gives the Type I error of each method over a range of pre-mortality sample sizes with a pre-mortality mean parasite intensity (μp) of 50 and pre-mortality parasite aggregation (kp) at 0.5.
+The thin, dashed grey line shows the pre-set significance level of 0.05.
+(C) The simulation gives the power of each method for detecting parasite-induced host mortality (PIHM) over a range of post-mortality sample sizes for μp=50 and kp=0.5.
 In general, the Likelihood Method has higher power and lower Type I error than the Adjei Method.
-See the Supplementary Fig. S1 - S3 for Type I error and power results for all parameter combinations.
+(See Supplementary Figs. S1 - S3 for Type I error and power results for all parameter combinations.)